 - there are signs of infection or inflammation, such as redness, warmth, or tenderness

-Seromas can increase the chances of a surgical site infection, so it is important to monitor them carefully.
+Seromas can increase the likelihood of a surgical site infection, so it is important to monitor them carefully.

 Depending on the severity, a seroma may have to be drained more than once.